fleetdm/fleet/docs/Using Fleet/Scripts.md

 To view the activity in the UI, click the Fleet icon in the top navigation bar and locate the **Activity** section.

-You can optionally send all activity feed entries to your log destination.
-Learn more [here](./Audit-logs.md).

 ## Security considerations

 Script execution can only be enabled by someone with root access to the host.